Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 As discussed in [“Implications between legacy availability and PSA availability”](#implications-between-legacy-availability-and-psa-availability), we require the following property:

 > If an algorithm has a legacy implementation, it is also available through PSA.

-When `MBEDTLS_PSA_CRYPTO_CONFIG` is disabled, this is already the case.
-When is enabled, we will now make it so as well.
-Change `include/mbedtls/config_psa.h` accordingly.

 ### MD light optimizations